Vance Wealth Inc. Purchases 1,357 Shares of iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP)

-Vance Wealth Inc. increased its position in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP – Get Rating) by 3.7% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 38,108 shares of the company’s stock after purchasing an additional 1,357 shares during the quarter. iShares Russell Mid-Cap Growth ETF makes up 2.0% of Vance Wealth Inc.’s portfolio, making the stock its 11th largest holding.
-Vance Wealth Inc.’s holdings in iShares Russell Mid-Cap Growth ETF were worth $3,186,000 at the end of the most recent quarter.
+Vance Wealth Inc. boosted its position in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP – Get Rating) by 3.7% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 38,108 shares of the company’s stock after acquiring an additional 1,357 shares during the period. iShares Russell Mid-Cap Growth ETF accounts for 2.0% of Vance Wealth Inc.’s portfolio, making the stock its 11th largest position.
+Vance Wealth Inc.’s holdings in iShares Russell Mid-Cap Growth ETF were worth $3,186,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Comerica Bank lifted its position in iShares Russell Mid-Cap Growth ETF by 1.3% in the fourth quarter.
-Comerica Bank now owns 138,794 shares of the company’s stock worth $12,258,000 after purchasing an additional 1,752 shares during the period.
-Girard Partners LTD. lifted its position in iShares Russell Mid-Cap Growth ETF by 109.2% in the fourth quarter.
-Girard Partners LTD. now owns 11,989 shares of the company’s stock worth $1,002,000 after purchasing an additional 6,259 shares during the period.
-SkyOak Wealth LLC raised its stake in iShares Russell Mid-Cap Growth ETF by 7.5% during the fourth quarter.
-SkyOak Wealth LLC now owns 3,404 shares of the company’s stock worth $285,000 after acquiring an additional 237 shares in the last quarter.
-Strategic Family Wealth Counselors L.L.C. acquired a new position in iShares Russell Mid-Cap Growth ETF during the fourth quarter worth $1,498,000.
-Finally, Stephens Inc. AR raised its stake in iShares Russell Mid-Cap Growth ETF by 0.9% during the fourth quarter.
-Stephens Inc. AR now owns 525,791 shares of the company’s stock worth $43,956,000 after acquiring an additional 4,497 shares in the last quarter.
+Several other hedge funds have also added to or reduced their stakes in the company.
+National Bank of Canada FI boosted its holdings in iShares Russell Mid-Cap Growth ETF by 38.3% during the fourth quarter.
+National Bank of Canada FI now owns 415 shares of the company’s stock worth $35,000 after buying an additional 115 shares during the last quarter.
+Nations Financial Group Inc. IA ADV lifted its holdings in shares of iShares Russell Mid-Cap Growth ETF by 1.7% during the 1st quarter.
+Nations Financial Group Inc. IA ADV now owns 7,112 shares of the company’s stock valued at $715,000 after purchasing an additional 120 shares in the last quarter.
+Parkside Financial Bank & Trust lifted its holdings in shares of iShares Russell Mid-Cap Growth ETF by 4.9% during the 3rd quarter.
+Parkside Financial Bank & Trust now owns 2,600 shares of the company’s stock valued at $204,000 after purchasing an additional 121 shares in the last quarter.
+Baker Tilly Wealth Management LLC lifted its holdings in shares of iShares Russell Mid-Cap Growth ETF by 4.4% during the 3rd quarter.
+Baker Tilly Wealth Management LLC now owns 2,981 shares of the company’s stock valued at $234,000 after purchasing an additional 127 shares in the last quarter.
+Finally, Girard Partners LTD. lifted its holdings in shares of iShares Russell Mid-Cap Growth ETF by 2.4% during the 3rd quarter.
+Girard Partners LTD. now owns 5,730 shares of the company’s stock valued at $449,000 after purchasing an additional 132 shares in the last quarter.

 iShares Russell Mid-Cap Growth ETF Profile